-In the early design stages of the major refurbishment, SLV engaged children and families in a series of co-design workshops, asking regular participants in their popular Storytime, Play Pod and Baby Bounce programs to weigh in.
+In the early design stages of the major refurbishment, the State Library Victoria engaged children and families in a series of co-design workshops, asking regular participants in their popular Storytime, Play Pod and Baby Bounce programs to weigh in.

 While children drew pictures of their ideal libraries on paper plates, their parents, carers and guardians were asked to respond to three words – “story”, “family” and “play” – with ideas they believed would lead to the most engaging spaces for their children.
 Some got creative (“A giant fridge door to display artwork on!”), while others offered practical suggestions (“More things for under ones to do.”).